mararap/minishell/docs/02-working history.md

-Yes.
-In your `minishell.zip`, **working history is achieved by using the Readline history API**, not by a custom linked list or array in your own code.
+**working history is achieved by using the Readline history API**, not by a custom linked list or array in our own code.

 ## Core idea

-Your shell does two things:
+Our shell does two things:

 1. **reads commands with `readline()`**
 2. **stores each non-empty interactive command with `add_history()`**

-After that, **Readline itself** gives you the usual history behavior:
+After that, **Readline itself** handles the usual history behavior:

 * Up arrow → older command
 * Down arrow → newer command
 * editable recalled line

-So the “history feature” is mostly provided by the `readline` library, and your code just feeds commands into it.
+So the “history feature” is mostly provided by the `readline` library, and our code just feeds commands into it.

 ---